The government and the parliament

 Leader of the House

-The Leader of the House moves the majority of procedural motions—for example, alterations in the order of business, suspension of standing orders, changes in days and times of sitting, motions for leave of absence to Members, and often motions for the closure of debate, declarations of urgency (guillotines) and the adjournment of the House.
+The Leader of the House moves the majority of procedural motions—for example, alterations in the order of business, suspensions of standing orders, changes in days and times of sitting, or leave of absence to members—and motions for the closure of debate, declarations of urgency (guillotines) and the adjournment of the House.

 Government whips